 A table of contents is included for easy document navigation.
-Refresh the final table with updated fields and page numbers prior to the plan being finalized.
+Refresh the final table with updated fields and page numbers prior to finalizing the plan.

-Tables and Figures
+3.1.3 Tables and Figures

 Insert a list of tables and figures based on the final plan contents.